togald/energyoptinator/README.md

 # Energy-optinator
 This is a framework for running energy simulations for small- and medium-sized energy systems.
 It can be used for larger systems, but those usually require more intricate analysis and behave more dynamically.
+Typically questions this program can help answer:

+- How much solar power should I add to my house?
+- If I change the water temperature my furnace turns on at, is that going to affect its fuel use?
+- I don't have a grid connection, how much fuel is my generator going to use?

+The real benefit of a simulation like this over an Excel spreadsheet is that it can also tell us stuff like cycle degradation in batteries, take self-discharge rates into account etc.

 ## How to use
-There are a couple of test cases in `energyoptinator.py`.
-Larger test cases are avaliable in `test.py`, including a complete simulation of an off-grid house.
+The standard library is `energyoptinator.py`. `test.py` contains a few test cases to help you get started with simulations, and `svenska_schabloner.py` is an extra library containing somewhat accurate average values for a swedish households' energy use.

+## Todo
+- More comments in code?
+- Use numpy-arrays for data?
+- Make simulation time-aware?
+Automatic data interpolation according to simulation parameters?
+    - Datetime objects to store date, automatic interpolation depending on desired resolution?
+- Read data from file, methods for each object?